senacor/Tutorials-Microservices/README.md

 2. Offer a new REST endpoint that provides customer data (at least: customer by id and customer by last name).
 3. Test the new REST endpoint (with MockMVC and MockBean).

+### Stage 03.1 (optional) - HATEOAS (REST application architecture constraint)

+*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

+#### Goal
+You understand the concept of HATEOAS (Hypermedia as the Engine of Application State) and adapt your service accordingly.

+#### Tasks

+1. Follow the [spring tutorial on HATEOAS](https://spring.io/guides/gs/rest-hateoas/) to adapt your rest endpoint according to the pattern.
+2. Think about the design of your endpoints with respect to the HATEOAS pattern.

+### Stage 03.2 (optional) - Hystrix (Fault Tolerance)

+*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

+#### Goal
+You understand the concept of Netflix's Hystrix library and what you can do with it.
+You use the Circuit Breaker implementation of the Hystrix library to add a Circuit Breaker to your service.

+#### Tasks

+1. Follow the [spring tutorial on Circuit Breakers with Hystrix](https://spring.io/guides/gs/circuit-breaker/) to get an overview.
+Build in a circuit breaker into your customer service.
+2. Think about the design of your endpoints with respect to the Circuit Breaker pattern and other fault tolerance concepts.

 ### Stage 04 - Create a second service

 #### Goal